-Aidee Pascual (left), our Community Events Coordinator and Administrative Assistant, is the daughter of immigrant parents from Mexico and was born and raised in New Jersey.
+Aidee Pascual (above), our Community Events Coordinator and Administrative Assistant, is the daughter of immigrant parents from Mexico and was born and raised in New Jersey.
 She is thoroughly impassioned with the work led by coalition members at NJAIJ and supports the critical infrastructure the coalition needs for our work ahead.
-Laura Bustamante (right), is our Policy and Campaigns Manager.
+Laura Bustamante (below), is our Policy and Campaigns Manager.
 Prior to joining NJAIJ, she was the Chief of Staff to Jersey City City Councilman James Solomon where she managed and maintained the day to day operations and helped lead and coordinate key progressive initiatives like affordable housing, social justice issues, and improving government efficiency.
 Aidee and Laura are cornerstones here at NJAIJ, and we celebrate them and their Latinx heritage every day!

 A large part of our philosophy at NJAIJ isn’t to just celebrate holidays, heritage months, and special wins just when they happen, but rather to keep the sentiment going year round.
 How do you make sure to connect to and honor your Hispanic heritage on a daily basis?